The Queensland Reconstruction Authority (QRA) is the lead agency responsible for disaster recovery and resilience policy in Queensland.

 QRA is the state’s lead agency responsible for disaster recovery, resilience and mitigation policy.
 In this role, QRA works collaboratively with other agencies and key stakeholders to reduce risk and bolster disaster preparedness.
-QRA leads initiatives that help deliver on our strategic objective of making Queensland the most disaster resilient state in Australia.
-These activities assist government, businesses and the wider community mitigate risks and prepare for disasters.
+QRA leads initiatives and activities to assist government, businesses and the wider community mitigate risks and prepare for disasters.

-QRA contributes to the Queensland Government’s objectives for the community – creating jobs in a strong economy, keeping communities safe and being a responsive government by:
+QRA contributes to Queensland Government’s objectives for the community – 'Unite and Recovery' by:

 - safeguarding our health by getting ready, reducing risk and building resilience.